openreferral/specification/docs/design_principles.md

 In order to ensure accessibility, the data must be a machine-readable and -writable format that can also be created, updated and deleted with a basic text editor.

-### Current Human Services Data Specification Capabilities

-Version 1.0 of the specification supports:

-* Provisioning the minimum amount of data needed to implement a service for search and discovery of human services provided by organizations
-* Machine readable format that can be imported directly into a relational database or viewed and edited using commonly available software such as a spreadsheet or a text editor
-* A common data exchange format between different information and referral systems.

 ### Related standards